 The close ties between Lord and Lady Albemarle and the Royal Family extended to their children.

 In 1750, their second son, Captain Augustus Keppel of the Royal Navy, obtained from the Mediterranean for the Duke of Cumberland the Arab horses that became the Windsor Stud.

 In 1761, on the Duke of Cumberland’s recommendation, the Government appointed Lord Bury, by then the 3rd Earl of Albemarle, following his father’s death in 1754, to command the military expedition to capture Havana.
-Whilst overseas, Lord Albemarle’s mistress and two children were accommodated at the Duke of Cumberland’s residence of Windsor Lodge.
-On his return home, Lord Albemarle became the Duke of Cumberland’s confidential secretary and, on the Duke’s death in 1765, the administrator of the Duke’s estate.
+Whilst overseas, the 3rd Earl of Albemarle’s mistress and two children were accommodated at the Duke of Cumberland’s residence of Windsor Lodge.
+On his return home, the 3rd Earl of Albemarle became the Duke of Cumberland’s confidential secretary and, on the Duke’s death in 1765, the administrator of the Duke’s estate.

 Significantly, all papers that might have compromised the Duke’s reputation were destroyed at the direction of King George III, the Duke’s nephew.

-During his life, and, particularly during the period 1742 to his death in 1754, the 2nd Earl of Albemarle was of considerable influence in England, through his close relationship with the Duke of Cumberland and King George II.
+During his life and particularly during the period 1742 to his death in 1754, Lord Albemarle was of considerable influence in England, through his close relationship with the Duke of Cumberland and King George II.

-The 2nd Earl of Albemarle was known to his contemporaries as ‘the spendthrift earl’.
-Despite the well-paid offices he enjoyed, Lord Albemarle died in Paris in 1754 impecunious and with enormous debts.
+Lord Albemarle was known to his contemporaries as ‘the spendthrift earl’.
+Despite the well-paid offices he enjoyed, Lord Albemarle died, in Paris in 1754, impecunious and with enormous debts.

 Perhaps a single episode serves to illustrate Lord Albemarle’s style of life.
 When Lord Albemarle joined the Pragmatic Army in Flanders in 1747, his personal ‘equipage’ comprised some sixty horses.